preVuer-org/preVuer/README.md

 Once preVuer has opened up, you'll see that it is split up into three sections.

 - **Left Section**: *adding, editing, deleting components*
-  - To create a component, write in the title of your component and click the "**+**" button (or hit enter on your keyboard).
+  - To create a component, enter the title of your component and click the "+" button (or hit enter on your keyboard).
-  - Once the component has been created, you'll notice that an item appears with the component name, a color box, select dropdown and a delete button appears.
-You'll also see a box appear in the middle section of the application.
-The item and box directly reflects the component you created!
+  - Once entered, an item appears in the **Left Section** with the component’s name, a color box, select dropdown, and delete button.
+A corresponding box appears in the **Middle Section** of the application.
-  - With each item/component, you can change the color the of box, select a parent or delete the component itself.
+  - For each *preVuer* component, you can change the color the of box, select a parent or delete the component itself.
-  - Finally, if you want to start over, you can use the "**Clear Workspace**" button to get rid of all components.
+  - If you want to start over, click **Clear All Components** to start again with a clean slate.

 - **Middle Section**: *import image, move and resize Vue component box*
-  - You can import your mock website image through the "**Import Image File**" button at the top.
-This will open up a dialog box, where you can select the image located in your local machine.
-To clear the image, use the "**Clear Image**" button.
+  - Use **Import Image File** to import and display a UI mock-up in the **Middle Section**.
+Clicking this button will open a dialog box, prompting you to select the image file on your local machine.
+To clear the image, use the **Clear Image** button.
-  - The main section of the middle is where the Vue component boxes live.
-You can move and resize the boxes to fit your mock website image.
+  - Use **Export Components** to convert your *preVuer* components into .vue template files.
+Clicking will open a dialog, prompting you to select an export destination on your local machine.

 - **Right Section**: *component tree, export files*
-  - As you create components and have parent-child relationships on each component, they will be reflected in this section.
-An easy to understand tree will represent the heirarchy.
+  - The **Component Tree** provides an intuitive representation of parent/child relationships assigned in the **Left Section**.
   - As you finish building out the components, you can export the files with the "**Export Components**" button.
 This will generate a folder and then fill it with all the components you used in prototyping.

 ## Built with